jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 === Data Access

-The dataset can be accessed after registration at the ICPSR website using a academic email address.
+The dataset can be accessed after registration at the ICPSR website using an academic email address.
 The data is available for scientific usage only and can be downloaded in various formats (SAS, SPSS, Stata, R, ASCII, Delimited) via this link https://doi.org/10.3886/ICPSR34368.v1.

 === Access Date